srobertdaniel/test-application/readme.md

-# Great SQL analytics app
+# Fantastic Hello World App

 # How to install the app